 The Five Biggest Oil Companies In The World

 Saudi Aramco is the world's largest oil company.
 Its headquarters are located in Dhahran, Saudi Arabia.
-The company is a state-owned company that was founded in 1933 as the California-Arabian Standard Oil Company and renamed in 1988 as the Saudi Aramco.
-Saudi Aramco has the largest oil reserves in the world and earns a revenue of around 465 billion US dollars a year.
+The company is state-owned.
+It was founded in 1933 as the California-Arabian Standard Oil Company and renamed in 1988 as the Saudi Aramco.
+It has the largest oil reserves in the world and earns a revenue of around 465 billion US dollars a year.
 The company produces other products such as petroleum, natural gas, and petrochemicals.
 The company has a worldwide presence for exploration and distribution.

-Sinopec is a state-owned Chinese oil company in Beijing and the second largest oil company in the world with an annual revenue of 455.499 billion dollars.
-Sinopec also deals in oil and gas exploration, production of petrochemicals and sales and distribution services.
+Sinopec is a state-owned Chinese oil company in Beijing.
+It is the second-largest oil company in the world with annual revenue of 455.499 billion dollars.
+Sinopec also deals in oil and gas exploration, production of petrochemicals, and sales and distribution services.
 The company expands its assets by buying other petroleum company shares as well as establishing drills in unexplored African territories.
-The company has been criticized for using damaging methods in the exploration of oil in Gabon’s Loango National Park which may destroy the environment and push the animals deeper into the wild where they are susceptible to illegal hunting.
-Sinopec has been responsible for massive pollution of water bodies.
+The company has been criticized for using damaging methods in the exploration of oil in Gabon’s Loango National Park.
+The activities of this company in the protected areas threaten the well-being of the wildlife living there.
+Sinopec has also been responsible for massive pollution of water bodies.

 China National Petroleum Corporation